nmmsv/cse185-spring18-week3/CSE185_Week3_PartII.md

 You will use the program `SSPACE` for scaffolding.
 First, it will use the `bowtie` aligner (within the program) to map the shortjump reads to your `minia` contigs.
 Then, it will use those mapping results to connect the contigs into bigger scaffolds.
 Today you will generate a lot of new files, so make a subdirectory in your `week4` folder called “Thursday.” (no need to commit these files to github).
 Copy the `contig.fa` file from minia to this subdirectory.
 Also, move the `shortjump_1` and `shortjump_2` files to this directory.

 `SSPACE` requires a library file, telling the program the names of our `short_jump` files and some other information about them.
 Use `emacs` to create a new file with the general format below.
-You will have to look at the SSPACE user manual to figure out exactly what each column means.
+You will have to look at the SSPACE user manual to figure out exactly what each column means (https://github.com/nsoranzo/sspace_basic/blob/master/F132-01%20SSPACE_Basic_User_Manual_v2.0.pdf).

 ```
 emacs sspace_library